Samantha Bee

-Samantha Anne Bee (born October 25, 1969) is a Canadian and American comedian, writer, producer, political commentator, actress, and television host.
+Samantha Anne Bee (born October 25, 1969) is a Canadian-American comedian, writer, producer, political commentator, actress, and television host.

 Bee rose to fame as a correspondent on The Daily Show with Jon Stewart, where she became the longest-serving regular correspondent.
 In 2015, she departed the show after 12 years to start her own show, Full Frontal with Samantha Bee.
 The show was canceled in 2022 as a "business-based decision" by TBS.

 In 2017, Time named her one of the 100 most influential people in the world on their annual Time 100 list.

 Early life

 Bee was born in Toronto, Ontario, the daughter of Debra and Ronald Bee.
 She has said of her family: "Dating from well before the turn of the 20th century, if there has ever been a successful, happy marriage in my family lineage, I've yet to hear about it."
 Bee's parents split up soon after her birth, and she was initially raised by her grandmother, who worked as a secretary at the Catholic school Bee attended, on Roncesvalles Avenue during her childhood.
 She attended Humberside Collegiate Institute and York Memorial Collegiate Institute.

 After graduating from high school, Bee attended McGill University, where she studied humanities.
 Dissatisfied with a range of issues at the school, she transferred to the University of Ottawa after her first year.
 At the University of Ottawa, Bee signed up for a theatre class, thinking it would be easy.
 The class led to Bee discovering her love of performing.
 Bee later enrolled in the George Brown Theatre School in Toronto.